apprunjs/apprun-docs/docs/3rd-party-libs.md

 }
 ```

-Combing component life cycle events and embed DOM and the _ref_ attribute provides a convenient way to use 3rd party libraries in the AppRun application.
+Combing component life cycle events and embedding DOM and the _ref_ attribute provides a convenient way to use 3rd party libraries in the AppRun application.
 You can find out more from the following examples.

 ## Bootstrap Admin Dashboard

-The [bootstrap admin dashboard]() uses Bootstrap layout.
-It also uses jQuery plugin DataTables and FullCalendar and chart.js and D3.
+The [bootstrap admin dashboard]() uses the Bootstrap layout.
+It also uses jQuery DataTables and FullCalendar and chart.js and D3.

 ![admin dashboard](https://github.com/yysun/apprun-bootstrap/raw/master/screenshot.png)